Box Service Level Agreement

 The Berkeley Box service is available to the following campus affiliations:

-- Special Purpose Accounts (SPAs): 500 GB quota
+- Special Purpose Accounts (SPAs): 500 GB storage limit

 - eligible for incremental quota increase on request